Virtual Reiki-infused Sound Healing and Meditation Class!

 • Eye pillow: hand towel, tie or scarf

-If you would like to read more about how music is being integrated into military treatment facilities for trauma-induced mind-body dysregulation, click on the link below:
+If you would like to read more about the current state of the research on using direct neurofeedback for ADHD, click the link below:

 As always, if you try any of these intention-setting ideas for holistic health, I would love to hear about the impact they might have had for you.
 Please send me an email at linda@sanctuary4compassion.com to share!